viseshagarwal/Akasa-Air-Analytics-Assignment/README.md

    ```

 2. Open `Assignment.ipynb` and execute the cells step by step:
    - The notebook performs data loading, cleaning, and normalization.
-   - It visualizes key insights using `matplotlib` and `seaborn`.
+   - Visualizes key insights using `matplotlib` and `seaborn`.
-   - The visualizations (e.g., bar charts, histograms) are saved as `.png` files in the `reports/` folder.
+   - Saves visualizations (e.g., bar charts, histograms) as `.png` files in the `reports/` folder.

-3. Once you've completed the analysis, make sure all cells have been run successfully.
-The output visualizations will automatically be saved in the `reports/` folder.

-### Step 6: **Generating the HTML Report**
+### Step 6: **Generate the HTML Report**

-After completing the analysis in the notebook, you can generate a comprehensive HTML report.
+After completing the analysis in the notebook:

-1. Run the `generate_report.py` script:
+1. Run the `generate_report.py` script to generate the HTML report:

    ```bash
    python generate_report.py
    ```

-2. The script will produce an HTML file (`aviation_report.html`) in the `reports/` directory, which contains:
+2. The report will be saved as `aviation_report.html` in the `reports/` directory.
+Open it in your browser to view the analysis.
-   - A summary of data cleaning and normalization steps.
-   - Visualizations, such as the average delay per airline, delay distribution, and more.
-   - Key insights and recommendations based on your analysis.

 ---

+## Notes

+- If Jupyter Notebook is not installed, you can manually execute the notebook using VS Code or any other Python IDE.
+- Ensure that your MySQL server is running and the necessary database is created before running the scripts.

+---

 ## Disclaimer

 This project is an assignment for Akasa Air and is intended for educational purposes only.
 The data used in this project is for demonstration purposes and does not reflect actual data from Akasa Air or any Airline.

+---